Updated 25th April, 2024.

 Spin Racquets

-My favorite spin racquet is the Babolat Pure Aero (for more control, go for the Aero 98).
+My favorite spin racquet is the Babolat Pure Aero (for more control, go for the bestselling Aero 98, which is my personal choice of all these frames).
 They updated the line with a denser string bed and a softer feel.
-Two excellent ideas in my opinion.
-I add some weight at 3 and 9 to increase the twist weight and improve my flatter shots, but overall, it is a great frame.
+For more comfort and control but somewhat similar playability, the Diadem Axis 98 should be tried.

 Comfort Racquets